-The following are considered experimental, investigational and unproven based on insufficient evidence:
+The following are considered experimental, investigational, and unproven based on insufficient evidence:

-1. Any indications other than those listed above Informational Note: It is noted that there are case series and case reports concerning the use of intravitreal dexamethasone for several disease processes, however, there are no long-term well conducted studies to demonstrate safety and efficacy of Dexycu for these indications at this time; therefore, this Clinical Policy considers any indication other than that which is listed above experimental, investigational and unproven.
+1. Any indications other than those listed above There are case series and case reports concerning the use of intravitreal dexamethasone for several disease processes; however, there are no long-term well-conducted studies to demonstrate the safety and efficacy of Dexycu for these indications at this time; thus, this Clinical Policy considers any indication other than that which is listed above experimental, investigational, and unproven.